-Good Health and Well-Being 3.8 3.8 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all. -- --
+Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all.

-We have established policy relates to alcohol & drug abuse policy.
-The policy has been reviewed recently on 2nd January 2022.
+We have established a policy related to alcohol & drug abuse policy.